anandbagmar/compare-figma-with-web-using-seleniumPy/README.md

 ## 🚀 How It Works

-- Reads test data from a CSV file (`tests/resources/test_data.csv`)
+- Reads test data from a CSV file (`tests/resources/test_data.csv`) for test-specific parameters
+- Loads shared credentials and config from a JSON file (`tests/resources/config.json`)
 - Loads design components from Figma using the Figma API
 - Opens the corresponding app page using Selenium
-- Uses Applitools Eyes to visually compare the two
+- Uses Applitools Eyes to visually compare the UI against the Figma design
-- Logs and prints test results with a visual link
+- Logs and prints test results with visual links

 ---